absanger/npg_id_generation/README.md

 All generators should conform to a few simple rules:

-1. Uniquness of the ID should be guaranteed.
+1. Uniqueness of the ID should be guaranteed.
 2. The ID should be a 64 characher string.
 3. It should be possible to generate an ID from a JSON string.
-4. The value of the ID should **not** depend on the order of attributes given to the cinstructor or the order of keys used in JSON.
+4. The value of the ID should **not** depend on the order of attributes given to the constructor or the order of keys used in JSON.
 5. The value of the ID should **not** depend on the amount of whitespace in the input JSON.
 6. The value of the ID should **not** depend on whether the undefined values